A Characterisation of Smooth Maps into a Homogeneous Space: Introduction

 \subsection{Cartan's method of moving frames}

-To classify, with a unified approach, the submanifolds of Euclidean space, affine space, conformal spheres, projective space, and so on, the ambient space $M$ is viewed as a homogeneous space $G/H$, i.e., as a ``Klein geometry''.
-Here $G$ is a group of symmetries of the geometric structure on $M$, which acts transitively by assumption.
+To classify, with a unified approach, the submanifolds of Euclidean space, affine space, conformal spheres, projective space, and so on, the ambient space $M$ is viewed as a homogeneous space~$G/H$, i.e., as a ``Klein geometry''.
+Here $G$ is the group of symmetries of the geometric structure on $M$, which acts transitively by assumption.

-Using the group structure, one tries to replace the embedding $f \colon \Sigma \rightarrow G/H$ of a submanifold $\Sigma $ with certain data defined just on $\Sigma $ and amounting to an infinitesimalization of the map $f$.
-The infinitesimal data consists of {\df invariants} of $f$ --- that is, the data depends on $f$ only up to symmetries of $G/H$ ($G$-translations).
-However, these invariants ought to be {\df complete}, in the sense that they are sufficient for the reconstruction of $f$, up to symmetry.
+Using the group structure, one tries to replace the embedding $f \colon \Sigma \rightarrow G/H$ of a sub\-ma\-ni\-fold~$\Sigma $ with certain data defined just on~$\Sigma $ and amounting to an infinitesimalization of the map~$f$.
+The infinitesimal data consists of {\it invariants} of $f$~--- that is, the data depends on $f$ only up to symmetries of $G/H$ ($G$-translations).
+However, these invariants ought to be {\it complete}, in~the sense that they are sufficient for the reconstruction of $f$, up to symmetry.

 Cartan's method for finding a complete set of invariants is in two steps.
-In the first step one attempts to lift the embedding $f \colon \Sigma \rightarrow M \cong G/H$ to a smooth map $\tilde f \colon \Sigma \rightarrow G$:
+In~the first step one attempts to lift the embedding $f \colon \Sigma \rightarrow M \cong G/H$ to a smooth map $\tilde f \colon \Sigma \rightarrow G$:

 The lift, which is not unique, should be as canonical as possible, to make the identification of invariants easier later on.
-For example, given a curve in Euclidean three-space $f \colon [0,1] \rightarrow {\mathbb R}^3$, one obtains a lift $\tilde f \colon [0,1] \rightarrow G$ into the group of rigid motions by declaring $\tilde f(t)$ to be the rigid motion mapping the Frenet frame of the curve at $f(0)$ to the Frenet frame at $f(t)$ --- the ``moving frame''.
+For example, given a curve in Euclidean three-space $f \colon [0,1] \rightarrow {\mathbb R}^3$, one obtains a lift $\tilde f \colon [0,1] \rightarrow G$ into the group of rigid motions by declaring $\tilde f(t)$ to be the rigid motion mapping the Frenet frame of the curve at $f(0)$ to the Frenet frame at $f(t)$~--- the ``moving frame''.